When cooking with brown sugar, it’s essential to know the difference between light and dark brown sugar and how they can affect your recipe.

 Differences in Grades

 The two main types of brown sugar are light brown sugar and dark brown sugar.
-The main difference between light and dark brown sugar is the molasses content.
+The main difference between them is the molasses content.

 Light brown sugar has less molasses than dark brown sugar, which gives it a lighter color and flavor.

 You can use either type for most recipes.
-You might want to use light brown sugar in recipes where you want more control over the molasses flavor.
+Light brown sugar might be preferred in recipes where you want more control over the molasses flavor.

 Differences in Color